 Let us see how to do this in detail.

 Using more than one display not only offers a better screen real estate but also helps in improving productivity.
-The taskbar and the Start Menu is usually present only on the original monitor.
+The taskbar and the Start Menu are usually present only on the original monitor.
 Most of the time it helps to move Start Menu to the secondary display.
 This will help us segregate tasks and use separate monitors for different tasks.
 Check out some of the best ways to move the Start Menu to a second monitor.

 1] Unlock and drag the taskbar